smallwat3r/shhh-cli/README.md

     && mv $GOPATH/bin/shhh-cli $GOPATH/bin/shhh
 ```

+Or
-Other: shhh-cli has no runtime dependencies.
+shhh-cli has no runtime dependencies.
 Download a binary for
 your platform [here](https://github.com/smallwat3r/shhh-cli/releases).

 ## How to use it?